-Assuming previous stages have been completed thoroughly, large scale production should proceed smoothly.
-However, for products which are maintained in the companies portfolio for many years, it is unlikely that the process, or plant, will remain unchanged (hence the need for adequate change control procedures).

-Any minor changes to either the plant or process should be systematically reviewed with regard to their impact on the safety of the process.
-Documentary evidence in support of these reviews should be retained.

-Throughout the whole process lifecycle, information retention and accessibility is critical.
+- > Assuming previous stages have been completed thoroughly, large scale production should proceed smoothly.
+However, for products which are maintained in the company's portfolio for many years, it is unlikely that the process, or plant, will remain unchanged (hence the need for adequate change control procedures). - > Any minor changes to either the plant or process should be systematically reviewed with regard to their impact on the safety of the process.
+Documentary evidence in support of these reviews should be retained. - > Throughout the whole process lifecycle, information retention and accessibility is critical.
 Documented evidence should exist to show that development and safety processes have been followed.
-This will also allow easy collation of information to assess the impact of any changes.

-The overall strategy for reaction and thermal stability hazard assessment is shown in Figure 1.
+This will also allow easy collation of information to assess the impact of any changes. - > The overall strategy for reaction and thermal stability hazard assessment is shown in Figure 1.
 This strategy indicates areas for assessment at each stage of the process lifecycle.
-Irrespective of whether you are designing a new chemical process, or modifying an old process, the critical stages of assessment should be followed and documented.

-The remainder of this guide provides the approach for assessment at each stage of development.
+Irrespective of whether you are designing a new chemical process, or modifying an old process, the critical stages of assessment should be followed and documented. - > The remainder of this guide provides the approach for assessment at each stage of development.
 Thought processes, methodologies and testing methods are described to provide a solid platform for successful and safe chemical process development, scale-up and operation.
 Descriptions of the test methods are given in the Appendix.

-Process Lifecycle Activities

-Any decisions made here have consequences that become multiplied as the scale of production increases.